 Sales Enablement can influence a company’s success.
 This happens when Sales Enablement Leaders choose Option #1.
 When Option #2 is chosen, Sales Enablement Leaders are not influential to the business.
 They become tactical resources and are not used to their potential.

 Avoid Option #2.
 Download the Sales Enablement Diagnostic Toolkit.
 Identify where you should be focusing your efforts today.
-If you want help with your Roadmap, come see me at The Studio in Dallas.
-The Studio is SBI’s multimillion dollar, one-of-a-kind, state-of-the-art, executive briefing center.
+If you want help with your Roadmap, come see me at The Studio in Dallas. is SBI’s multimillion dollar, one-of-a-kind, state-of-the-art, executive briefing center.
 Sessions at The Studio are experiential and are designed around the principles of interactive exercises, hands-on innovation, and peer-to-peer collaboration.